 In July 1902, he caused an uproar when he gave a sermon on the Fourth of July ridiculing the Declaration of Independence.

 In September 1902 he angered Ahmadiyya prophet Mirzā Ghulām Ahmad when he preached that all Muslims would be destroyed by the power of God.
 Ahmad responded by challenging Dowie to a prayer duel: they would both pray to their God for the other’s death, whoever died first would be the loser.
 (No word as to whether Dowie took him up on that.)

-In August 1903, Dowie finally took the plunge and became an American citizen, which is odd because he didn’t seem to like America very much.
-But he seemed to like Queen Victoria and the United Kingdom even less, and also it helped his tax situation.
+In August 1903, Dowie finally took the plunge and became an American citizen, which is odd because he didn’t seem to like America very much, but he seemed to like Queen Victoria and the United Kingdom even less.
+Also it helped his tax situation.
 That didn’t stop him from proposing a new flag for the country… which was basically the Confederate “Stars and Bars” battle flag. (*sigh*)

-Then, in October 1903, Dowie decided he needed to make the first steps towards converting all of mankind.
-On October 15th, he descended on New York City with some 3,000 fervent Zion residents, a 500-strong choir, a brass band and drum corps, 800 bodyguards, and some twenty tons of pamphlets and other literature.
+In October 1903, Dowie decided he needed to make the first steps towards converting all of mankind.
+On October 15 he descended on New York City with some 3,000 fervent Zion residents, a 500-strong choir, a brass band and drum corps, 800 bodyguards, and some twenty tons of pamphlets and other literature.
 He rented out Madison Square Garden and threw open the doors to preach to the general public.

 It did not go well.